camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 ### Preprocessing

 #### Feature scaling:
-Scale all features to one a specific range/distribution, so that their  impact on the model will be roughly similar.
+Scale all features to a specific range/distribution, so that their  impact on the model will be roughly similar.

-Tree-based models don't depend on feature scaling while Linear Models , kNN and neural networks do: regularization impact is proportional to feature scale and  gradient descent methods will go crazy without the proper scaling.
+Tree-based models don't depend on feature scaling while Linear Models, KNN, and neural networks do: regularization impact is proportional to feature scale and  gradient descent methods will go crazy without the proper scaling.

 Types:
 - Min-max scaling (distributions do not change)